MehediKhokon/Book-api-django/README.md

 # Django Book list Project 📖
-A book list with django backend
+<div style="text-align: justify" >A book list with django backend
 This is a book list app and allow CRUD operation on the books.
-This app only available for api views with json data.
+This app only available for api views with json data. </div>

 #### Dependency list